Skip to Content

 Paleontologists have discovered many types of flying dinosaurs.
 Actually, flying reptiles is a more proper term, and we can discover how they differed from each other and understand their ancestors with the help of modern classification systems.

-So what are the main flying dinosaur types?
-It is more accurate to describe them as flying reptiles.
-The main types are Pterosaurs that are non-Pterodyctloid (known as Basal) and Pterosaurs that came at a later stage.
-All of them are Archosaurs with clades formed under the Pterosauromorpha classification.
 There are over 1000 fossils found and identified by paleontologists, using modern taxonomy and cladograms.
-The most well-known flying dinosaur types are Pteranodon, Pterodactyl, Rhamphorhynchus, Dimorphodon, and Quetzalcoatlus.
+The most well-known flying dinosaur names are Pteranodon, Pterodactyl, Rhamphorhynchus, Dimorphodon, and Quetzalcoatlus.

 Pterosaurs, both basal and later stage, existed during all three periods of the Mesozoic Era.
 However, as mentioned, they were not flying dinosaurs.
 They were close cousins of the dinosaurs and more correctly termed as flying reptiles.
 Dinosaurs lacked the anatomy and wing structure to be able to fly.
 There are other key anatomical reasons and linkages to ancestors that keep flying reptiles out of being a dinosaur.